blackducksoftware/blackduck-alert/README.md

 ## Overview ##
-This application provides the ability to send notifications from the hub to various distribution channels.
+This application provides the ability to send notifications from the a provider to various distribution channels.

 ## Build ##